 The post-modern age is a special term for this age and it reminds us that we have fully transited into the age of science which even though had begun or coincided with the first renaissance has now become completely birthed in this second renaissance.

 The one peculiar reason for this is that unlike before, science has now taken its spiritual and ascended nature.
-Science was completely physical and material before and for this reason could not in any way be taken as complete or as the true representation of reality.
+Science was completely physical and material before, and for this reason, science could not in any way be taken as complete or as the true representation of reality.

 So, today, I speak of the age of science and it is exactly what the post-modern age is all about.
 However, what brings the post-modern age and the seven hermetic principles of Thoth together is the profound similarity or relationship that the seven absolute laws of post-modern physics seems to have with them.

 I wrote down these seven absolute principles and by that time I was unaware of the seven hermetic principles.
-So you can imagine how surprise I was to see that the seven absolute principles of the universe are what set-up the entire structure of post-modern physics which proves and inherently displays all the seven hermetic principles.
+So you can imagine how surprise I was to see that the seven absolute principles of the universe as they set-up the entire structure of post-modern physics prove and inherently display all the seven hermetic principles.

-It was expected to be so, because when I had gone a great length in writing The Treatise, I felt this deep, unexplainable nostalgia about it all.
+It was supposed to be so, because when I had gone a great length in writing The Treatise, I felt this deep, unexplainable nostalgia about it all.
 It was like as if these seven absolute principles are not really new to me and that they are very ancient and profound principles that have been known by those before me, and even since the dawn of time.

 This further gave me the assurance that the world is now experiencing the second renaissance which is the actual rebirth of the cultural and intellectual practices of ancient Egypt, unlike the first renaissance that I consider to be about the actual rebirth of the cultural and intellectual practices of ancient Greece.